Chapter 7 Conditional Execution

 logical operators (as well as value matching).
 We have already seen the

-different operators available in R in the chapter
+different operators available in R in Chapter 4.5.

 , and ?match